 More Things to do in Key Largo

-In addition to our recommendations for things to do in Key Largo, you can also always enjoy biking and fishing.
+In addition to our recommendations for things to do in Key Largo, you can also always enjoy kayaking, biking and fishing.
 There are lots of charters for fishing that go out of the marinas of Key Largo, so whether you want to go sport fishing or catch your dinner, you’ll have plenty of options.

 For biking, there are bike lanes separate of the Overseas Highway for much of Key Largo.
 Between the bike paths and the unique neighborhoods, there are plenty of places to ride to.
+Also, many of the hotels and resorts on Key Largo actually have complimentary bikes for guests, so it’s easy to just ride from wherever you’re staying.

 We recommended kayaking in John Pennekamp State Park, but there are other paddling spots to visit on Key Largo in addition to the state park.
 Kayaking from Pennekamp down to Rock Harbor (launch address: 80 E 2nd St, Key Largo, FL 33037) is a big paddling adventure that’ll take several hours, but it’ll be fun!
 Sunset Point Park and Mangrove Marina are two other launch points to consider for a fun day on the water.